Essential Cloud Security and Compliance Standards for SMBs

 Health Insurance Portability and Accountability Act (HIPAA) – United States

-HIPAA governs the protection of electronic Protected Health Information (ePHI) in the U.S. Cloud providers hosting healthcare data must comply with its strict privacy and security rules.
+HIPAA sets rules for protecting electronic Protected Health Information (ePHI) in the U.S. Cloud providers that host healthcare data must follow its strict privacy and security standards.

 Best practices for HIPAA compliance in the cloud: